Data Binding

 </script>

-Comment-Based Conditionals (wp-if)
+wp-if - Comment-Based Conditionals

 <div id="app">

-<!-- wp-if: !isLoading -->
+<!-- wp-if: status === 'loading' -->

 <!-- /wp-if -->